WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 This proposal is an early design sketch by the Chrome Prefetch Proxy team to describe the problem below and solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome.

+This proposal introduces a referrer-provided prefetch proxy requirement for speculation rules, allowing sites to implement a private prefetch proxy and specify it in speculation rules scripts.
+It also introduces a token-based authentication requirement for these proxy requests.

 ## Proponents
 - Chrome Prefetch Proxy team